 Most athletes naturally have strong Obliques and functional core muscle solely due to the demand placed on these muscles by their sport.
 However, unlocking an extra level of core strength via Oblique exercises can take you to another level.

 Ever wonder why the best athletes have such tight, attractive abs?
 One big reason is the Obliques.
 The Obliques are naturally worked in most sports, so they tend to develop with ease in high level athletes.

 The Oblique muscles help tighten the belly and brace the core.
 If you feel your belly hangs out further than it should, or if you downright have a barrel stomach - Oblique exercises are a quick way to tighten up that core and make you look more attractive in a short time.
 Use Oblique exercises often if you have goals to tighten your belly and improve your aesthetics.

 Oblique Exercises For Lower Back Health

 Lastly, Oblique exercises are phenomenal for lower back health and strength.
-The Obliques can act as a natural weightlifting belt for your core when they function properly, which drastically reduces the pressure on the lower back.
+The Obliques can act as a natural back brace for your core when they function properly, which drastically reduces the pressure on the lower back.
 In addition, Oblique strength allows the core to tighten when physical exertion is required, further stiffening the trunk and saving the lower back.
 A great exercise for this specifically, is the suitcase carry.